MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-use-asyncpackage-to-load-vspackages-in-the-background.md

  then your package will load synchronously.

- Note that your package still has an opportunity (in its asynchronous initialization phase) to do work off the UI thread, though the UI thread will be blocked for that work's completion.
+ Your package still has an opportunity (in its asynchronous initialization phase) to do work off the UI thread, though the UI thread will be blocked for that work's completion.
 If the caller uses **IAsyncServiceProvider** to asynchronously query for your service, then your load and initialization will be done asynchronously assuming they don't immediately block on the resulting task object.

  C#: How to query service asynchronously: